 Management Level: The management level can be opened using the button in the collection bar.
 The management level enables the creation, deletion and organization of collections.

-Detail Tab: To organize the information within the detail modals tabs were introduced.
-These enable the information to be structured and are displayed as folders.
+Detail Tab: To organize the information within the detail modals, tabs were introduced.
+These enable the information to be structured and displayed as folders.

 Several samples can be arranged in wellplates so that they can be combined according to an application in biology.

 A screen is the overview of a biological experiment that is carried out with several samples (usually organized by wellplates).

 A research plan is a generic element that can be used in a flexible manner to describe in particular processes.
 The reserach plan combines functions for text, tables, images and other information and allows the assignment of other elements such as molecules and reactions.

 The Chemotion ELN in its first, pure chemistry version included only the elements decribed above.
 In the meantime, a more flexible use of the Chemotion ELN allows the definition of additional elements which can then be added to the Chemotion ELN by the supervising admin.